discourse-network/discourse-network.github.io/_pages/funding/round-1.md

 # Expectations for funded projects

 Projects will be required to agree to standard Terms and Conditions based on UCL’s standard terms for grant sub-contracts, with modifications to ensure that intellectual property remains owned by the applicants.
-The complete template Grant Agreement and associated T&C documents are available on our website.
+The complete template Grant Agreement and associated T&C documents will be available soon on this website.
 If you have specific concerns about the terms and conditions you are advised to contact us well in advance of the submission deadline.

 Summaries of funded projects will be published on our website once contracts are signed.